How to Use ROCS|Player (Previously known as Stage|Tracks mobile)

 Launching ROCS|Player

 The first time you launch ROCS|Player on your device, a pop-up window will appear reminding you that music playback will be interrupted by texts, phone calls, etc. We recommend you turn on airplane mode to avoid disruption during your performance.
+You can turn off this notification in the Settings.

-Silence Reminder
+Interruptions Reminder

 3. Navigating ROCS|Player

-My Shows Window
+My Shows View

+If you click on My Shows button, you can see a list of all the shows you have downloaded in ROCS|Player.
+It will list the show name and expiration date.
 If you have submitted edits for ROCS\Player, make sure to click the Check for Updates button in the app to get the latest version.

 Song List

-ROCS|Player tracks are broken up at caesuras, and combined at attaccas (or “segue as one“).
+ROCS|Player tracks are broken up at caesuras and combined at attaccas (or “segue as one“).
 Decimal points are used to identify segments of the song.
 Hyphens are used to combine songs.
 Also, when you receive new tracks with your edits, the song numbers will have an “E” for “edit” to distinguish the edited tracks from the original unaltered tracks.

 Here is a list of the Playback State Symbols and what they do: